metason/SpatialReasoner/README.md

 ### `select()` Operation

 Select objects that have spatial relations with other objects using the `select(`_relation ? attribute conditions_`)` operation.
 Attribute conditions are optional and will filter the referenced object.
-You can read the select() operation similar to a SQL-SELECT as "SELECT object WHERE ...".
+You can read the select() operation analog to a SQL-SELECT as "SELECT object WHERE ...".
+It can be read as "SELECT spatial objects WHERE spatial relation exists with other spatial objects [that fulfill the attribute conditions]".

 Examples:
 ```